rjaus/awesome-ublacklist/README.md

 Rather than start your own blacklist from scratch, you can subscribe to pre-existing blacklists (built by the community).

-A subscription file is simple a UTF-8 encoded text file.
+A subscription file is simply a UTF-8 encoded text file.
 Here is an example: https://raw.githubusercontent.com/iorate/ublacklist-example-subscription/master/uBlacklist.txt

 They can be hosted anywhere, including github (**Just ensure you copy the raw link version into the extension.**)